Last Revised: April 22, 2020.

 What is a Cookie?

 Yes.
-We may obtain information about your general internet usage by using Cookies that are typically stored on the hard drive of your computer or on other device.
+We may obtain information about your general Internet usage by using Cookies that are typically stored on the hard drive of your computer or on other devices.

 What Types of Cookies Do We Use?

 Preferences: We use temporary 'session' cookies which enables your browser to remember which pages on our website have already been visited and the language you have selected.
 This information may be used to help us to improve, administer and diagnose problems with our website and servers.

 Some Cookies that have been set on our services may not be related to or controlled by us and may originate from one of our partners, affiliates or service providers.
 We do not control the use of these Cookies and cannot access them due to the way Cookies work, as Cookies can only be accessed by the party which originally set them.

 You should check the applicable third party's website for more information about these Cookies.